qibolun/DryVR/docs/source/dryvr's_language.rst

     :align: right
     :alt: transition graph

-    The transition of Automatic Emergency Braking System
+    The transition of Automatic Emergency Braking (AEB) system

 A transition graph is a labeled, directed acyclic graph as shown on the right.
 The vertex labels (red nodes in the graph) specify the modes of the system, and the edge labels specify the transition time from the predecessor node to the successor node.